srisar/giggle-pig-Monolithic/README.md

 1. Once cloned the repo, make sure the public folder inside the project is pointed as serving folder for the http server.
 2. Run the SQL file in the project to set up the user table with admin user for login/authentication.
 3. bootstrap.php file contains the connection details for the database server.
 Update the username, password and database name if needed.
+4. run `npm install` to set up Vue building workflow.
 The project comes with Laravel-mix for building Vue SPA.
+After running `npm install` you can use `npx mix` to build Vue code, or use `npx mix watch` to run watch process that watch for any source code modification and build on the fly. more details [here.](https://laravel-mix.com/docs/6.0/upgrade#update-your-npm-scripts)